mwmlln/shinju_select/static/documentation/TESTING.md

 #### Reviews page

- * Ensure that all reviews has links to their reviewed product detail page.
+ * Ensure that all reviews have links to their reviewed product detail page.
  * Pagination is properly in place.
  * Images and contents of reviews display properly.

 #### Product management page

  * Opening this page from the main menu should open the empty form to add a new product.
 Each fields have validation in place and product saves as expected.
- * If opened from edit/delete link, it should retreive the instance of the product.
+ * If opened from edit link, it should retrieve the instance of the product.
  * All links for this page is restricted to superuser and ensured that access is denied for users with non-superuser status.

 #### About the Site page